 Knowing how to estimate the size of the bird under study is important, as it helps reduce the category of possible birds.
 Many birds of the same species are usually similar in size, but this isn’t the case for all birds.

-A good example is the ostrich with all birds in this family all being of the same size, but others like owls differing widely in size from the smallest owl in South Africa the Scops Owl standing at 19 cm while the largest is the Verreaux’s Eagle-Owl standing at 66 cm.
+A good example is the ostrich with all birds in this family all being of the same size, but others like owls differ widely in size from the smallest owl in South Africa the Scops Owl standing at 19 cm while the largest is the Verreaux’s Eagle-Owl standing at 66 cm.

 Size isn’t an issue when the bird is in the company of another bird or even an animal that serves as a reference point.
 But, when it is alone then it is best compared to a bird you know well.